smilg/rigol-data-collector/README.md

 Saving a screenshot of the oscilloscope works almost identically.
 Screenshots are saved as `.png` files.
 (The scope and library support other formats, but I left it as the default.)

 If you need to communicate with the scope from a different program, you can release the VISA resource by clicking "Disconnect scope".
 It can be reconnected using the "Connect scope" button.

+## problems?

+If you try to run the script and get the error "`No module called tkinter`" or similar, you need to install tkinter.
+Installing it through pip will not work.
+If you're on Windows, you need to re-run the Python installer and make sure the box "tcl/tk and IDLE" is checked in the Optional Features screen.
+If you're on Linux, you can use your package manager (e.g. for Ubuntu, `sudo apt-get install python3-tk`).
+If you're on MacOS, you can install it with brew: `brew install python-tk`.